Antalgic posture is often the prelude to a nasty sciatica. I do not think it is difficult to see that this lady has a distinct list to starboard.

 The chiropractic adjustment is just one way of reducing the bulge.
 It may if you are lucky return by itself and heal provided you stop long enough for the fibres of the annulus fibrosis to regain their integrity; otherwise it simply ruptures again.

 The surgeon would rather that you went under the knife to remove the offending fragment of the nucleus pulposis that has ruptured through the annulus fibrosis and is threatening one of the nerve roots that supplies the sciatic or femoral nerve; pain, tingling, numbness down your leg.

 In addition, if it affects the motor nerve there may be weakness of one or more of the muscles in your leg.
-Can you raise your big toe?
+Can you raise your big toe and your heel?

 The Slump test for sciatica is virtually always strongly positive; at home you can do a simplified version.
 Sitting in a kitchen chair, raise first one leg, and then the other parallel to the ground.
 Flexing the head onto your chest would worsen it often, but only in more serious cases.

 The valsalva manoever too is usually positive.
 Coughing and sneezing and bearing down on the toilet will increase the pain, and worsen the condition.

 Antalgic posture recommends you take exercising and massaging bed rest until you can comfortably stand upright.

 Make no mistake this is a serious problem.
 If you don't stop then surgery most likely awaits you.
 Then you will be forced to take a holiday of sorts; not the kind of your choosing.

 One person described it thus in our disturbing letters file.
 I was rear ended in my car and instantly had minor lower back pain.

 Notice that word minor; we see here how a slipped disc can progress if we don't follow the rules.